traycerai/community/README.md

 Traycer maintains a log of your completed and ongoing tasks in the Task History panel.
 Each entry displays the task description and its current status, such as `"Planning"`, `"Plan Generated"` etc. You can revisit any task to view its details or pick up where you left off, ensuring a seamless workflow and easy access to past and ongoing tasks.

 ![Task-history](https://github.com/user-attachments/assets/9e2f3872-eccb-4fb6-985c-d5c93506e9d8)

+### Ticket Assist

+Traycer’s Ticket Assist automates your ticketing workflow.
+It connects to your GitHub repositories and automatically creates action plans for your GitHub issues that you can then transfer to your IDE.

+See the [Traycer AI GitHub App page](https://github.com/apps/traycerai) for more details.

 ### Review